aarongrando/RailsBoilerplate/README.md

-# Ruby on Rails Boilerplate
+# RTO+P Rails Boilerplate
 This project is a fast-start boilerplate for creating basic Ruby on Rails projects.
-It's designed to be highly compatible with the common development practices at [Red Tettemer + Partners](http://redtettemer.com) in Philadelphia.
+It's designed to be highly compatible with the common development practices at [Red Tettemer O'Connell + Partners](http://rtop.com) in Philadelphia.

 ## What's included
 - A boilerplate Gemfile with our most commonly used gems.